ray-project/kuberay/docs/guidance/stable-diffusion-rayservice.md

 # path: ray-operator/config/samples/
 kubectl apply -f ray-service.stable-diffusion.yaml
 ```
-This YAML file contains some important settings:
+This RayService configuration contains some important settings:

 * Its `tolerations` for workers match the taints on the GPU node group.
 Without the tolerations, worker Pods won't be scheduled on GPU nodes.
     ```yaml
     # Please add the following taints to the GPU node.